 The Rona Hub

-The NHS is offering the COVID-19 vaccine to children and young people
+The NHS is offering the COVID-19 vaccine to everyone 12 years and over

 Grab a jab